grubaughlab/nextstrain_course/README.md

 Familiarize yourself with basic UNIX commands for navigating and managing files and folders in a command line interface (Terminal).
 In this environment you can perform all simple tasks you usually do using mouse clicks: copy, move, delete, access, and create files and folders.
 All you need to do is to type a few commands.
 Below you can find the main commands required to operate in a Terminal.
 Please access [this page](http://cheatsheetworld.com/programming/unix-linux-cheat-sheet/) to learn a few more commands.
 Please practice their use before the class, so that you are able to navigate and manage files and folders in command line interfaces.

+Creating, Moving and Deleting | Navigating directories ("folders") | Checking content
 ------------ | ------------- | -------------
-ls → list files and folders | mkdir folderX → create folderX | cd folderX → move into folderX rm → remove files/folders | cd ../ → go back to previous folder | mv → move files/folder to another place
-pwd → check you current directory | head → see the first 10 lines of a file | head → see the last 10 lines of a file
+mkdir folderX → create folderX | cd folderX → move into folderX | ls → list files and folders mv → move files/folder to another place | cd ../ → go back to previous folder | head → see the first 10 lines of a file rm → remove files/folders | pwd → check you current directory | tail → see the last 10 lines of a file

 ### Installing nextstrain